S.Pellegrino: Bottle design

 The bottles' packaging has maintained the original references to its territory and its first productions.
 The products on the market can be divided into two categories: glass and PET.

 The shape of the glass bottles has remained the same since its origin in 1899.
 The model is called Vichy because at that time San Pellegrino Terme was known as "the Italian Vichy", and it is characterized by the elongated shape of the bottle.
 The red star was a symbol of high quality products exported from Italy between the 1800s and the 1900s.
 On the neck of the bottle there is a representation of the Casino, above the date of foundation of the brand and the company.
-The label has a white and blue watermark, which recalls the Belle Epoque style.
+The label features an elaborate white and blue watermark which recalls the Belle Époque-style.

 The PET line has the same shape of the glass bottles.
 The production started at the end of the 1990s with the aim of maintaining the same perlage and effervescence of the glass line.
 At the beginning, only the 50 centiliters size was produced, but since 2006, the production of the 33, 75 and 100 centilitre bottles were added to the original one.

 Different versions of the label were created for collaborations, partnerships and international events.

 In 2010, 2011 and 2013 the project "S.Pellegrino Meets Italian Talents" was meant to create collaborations with Italians known on an international level as a symbol of Italy.
-These collaborations include Missoni, Bulgari and a tribute to Luciano Pavarotti.
+These collaborations included the luxury fashion houses Missoni, and Bulgari as well as a tribute to the operatic tenor Luciano Pavarotti.